mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [00:00:00](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)(_Click on these time links to see Youtube video_)

 This is a tutorial on how to build a Hello World Component with Joomla Component Builder.
 Joomla Component Builder is a Joomla Component which helps you to develop Joomla Components quite easily.
-I originally developed this application or extension for myself that I can maintain the code in a very consistent and shareable way.
+I originally developed this application or extension for myself that I can maintain the code in a very consistent and shareable way

 * ### Changes in one place - Compiled in all Components